Monika3107/springboot/README.md

 # Rubicon Water order
-api creation using springboot and using in memory H2 database
+API creation using springboot and using in memory H2 database

 Functional areas covered
 1. API for quering the existing water orders.